 Rooibos Tea and Colic in Babies

-It’s important to note, however, that a colicky baby is not an unhealthy baby but nevertheless, can be a very distressing experience for both parent and child.
-Consider giving your baby Rooibos Tea, either as a warm brew, an iced tea, or even an iced lolly, to lessen the symptoms of infantile colic.
+It’s important to note, however, that a colicky baby is not an unhealthy baby.
+Nevertheless, it can be a very distressing experience for both parent and child.
+Consider giving your baby Rooibos Tea, either as a warm brew, an Iced Tea, or an iced lolly, to lessen the symptoms of infantile colic.

 Does Rooibos Tea help you lose weight?
 You bet it does!
 Ernest du Toit, a spokesperson for the South Africa Rooibos Council, said:

 “Rooibos Tea contains no fat or carbohydrates and its weight-loss properties further extend to inhibiting fat-stage hormones within the body.
-Rooibos’s [SIC] unique bioflavonoid, Aspalathin, helps to reduce stress hormones that trigger hunger and fat storage, typically associated with high blood pressure, heart disease, metabolic syndrome, insulin resistance, and Type II Diabetes.
+Rooibos’s unique bioflavonoid, Aspalathin, helps to reduce stress hormones that trigger hunger and fat storage, typically associated with high blood pressure, heart disease, metabolic syndrome, insulin resistance, and type-2 diabetes.
 In a nutshell, Rooibos Tea can prevent the body from storing and even forming new fat cells”.

 Does Rooibos Tea Lower Blood Pressure

-In the May 2010 issue of the journal, “Public Health Nutrition”, one study suggested that Rooibos Tea could have an overall positive effect on cardiovascular health.
+Furthermore, in the May 2010 issue of “Public Health Nutrition”, one study suggested that Rooibos Tea could have an overall positive effect on cardiovascular health.
 Indeed, a combination of its blood-pressure-lowering abilities and antispasmodic properties mean good news for your heart.

 Where to Buy Rooibos Tea

-Rooibos 50 Tea Bags: Don’t have time to fiddle with loose leaf teas?
-Rooibos Tea Bags is as convenient as they get while offering the same, delicious rooibos flavours.
+Rooibos 50 Tea Bags: Don’t have time to brew Loose Leaf Teas?
+Rooibos Tea Bags are as convenient as they get while offering the same delicious flavours.

-Loose Rooibos Tea: Keep things simple, refreshing, and unputdownable.
-With our very own House Rooibos Tea, you’ll want to keep brewing over and over again.
+Loose Leaf Rooibos Tea: Keep things simple, refreshing, and unputdownable with our very own House Rooibos Tea.
+This is an infusion you’ll want to keep brewing time and time again.

-Rooibos Vanilla Tea: Soft, creamy, and indulgent, Rooibos Vanilla Tea is perfect for those trying to avoid dessert without neglecting the sweet tooth.
-This brew has something for everyone.
+Rooibos Vanilla Tea: Soft, creamy and indulgent, Rooibos Vanilla Tea is perfect for those trying to avoid dessert without neglecting the sweet tooth.

-Rooibos Caramel Tea: A beverage that looks as good as it tastes, Rooibos Caramel Tea is a true delight to the senses.
-It consists of sweet notes of almond and, of course, caramel with subtle woody and nutty undertones but still with the incredible Rooibos Tea Benefits.
+Rooibos Caramel Tea: This is a beverage that looks as good as it tastes.
+Indeed, Rooibos Caramel Tea is a true delight to the senses.
+It consists of sweet notes of almond and, of course, caramel with subtle woody and nutty undertones.

-Rooibos Green Tea: Lighter-bodied and milder than its oxidised counterpart, Rooibos Green Tea delivers a unique, natural sweetness.
-It is processed using “regular” Green Tea methods and also has higher levels of antioxidants than Red Rooibos!
+Rooibos Green Tea: Lighter-bodied and milder than its oxidised counterpart, Rooibos Green Tea delivers a unique and natural sweetness.